robinrendle/aeve/draft.md

 “We.
 Need.
 You.
 Here, right now!
 Don’t make me come over there myse—“

 She hung up and tossed the phone onto her bed. *This was it*, she thought.
 All those years of traveling and waiting, all those delicate years of painstaking field research—had it all been leading to this evening?
 Her kitchen seemed to stretch and expand under her feet; the exhilaration couldn’t quite stop the unbearable flow of tiredness that was currently seeping into her bones.
-Before she knew it she was almost asleep at the wheel whilst great spirits of dirt trailed after her jeep.
+Before she knew it she was half asleep at the wheel, great spirits of dirt trailed after her jeep as it snarled away into the formidable darkness.

 ***